Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Families reported that the Facebook support group was a primary source of information about therapies, school accommodations, and advocacy.

-Relevance for families This study is notable for being the first to document pain-related patterns in SETD5 Syndrome using family-reported data.
-High pain tolerance, persistent leg pain, and joint pain appeared across multiple respondents, features not previously described in the SETD5 Syndrome literature.
-The researchers identified these as part of a broader picture of the condition.
+This is the first published study to document pain-related patterns in SETD5 Syndrome using family-reported information.
+High pain tolerance, persistent leg pain, and joint pain came up across multiple respondents.
+These features had not been described before in the SETD5 Syndrome medical literature.
+The researchers treated them as part of a broader picture of the condition.

 Non-RASopathy Genetic Syndromes Identified as the Molecular Cause of Disease in Patients Previously Diagnosed With Noonan Syndrome

-What was studied: Researchers re-evaluated a group of patients who had been diagnosed with Noonan syndrome but whose standard genetic testing was negative for RASopathy genes.
-Using expanded sequencing, they identified the true genetic cause in several patients.
+Researchers re-evaluated a group of patients who had been diagnosed with Noonan syndrome but whose standard genetic testing had come back negative for the genes typically involved.
+Using expanded sequencing, they found the true genetic cause in several patients, including some with SETD5 variants.

 • Six patients with features clinically consistent with Noonan syndrome were found to carry pathogenic SETD5 variants, not RASopathy mutations.